realworldocaml/book/en/files-modules-and-programs.md

 otherwise, there would be no way to create a `Counter.t` or get data out of one.

-Here's a rewrite of `counter.ml` to match this signature.
+Here's a rewrite of `counter.ml` to match this interface.

 ```ocaml
 (* counter.ml: implementation matching abstract interface *)